And that burned Derrike.

-I only did that one more time.
-In 1998, I was writing an advance for the Daytona 500.
+I only did that one more time, but it was a big one.
+In 1998, I was writing an advance for the Daytona 500 for a startup web site.
 I interviewed a few people, then wrote that it was Earnhardt's year to win the Great American Race.
 He did, of course.
 No one smiled and told me I had great timing.

 But, of course, it was.